Our Team

 Mecca Bey

-Mecca Bey’s extensive background in the medical industry and her passion to help empower people led her to begin her journey of rebuilding communities through social and economic change.
+Mecca’s extensive background in the medical industry and her passion empowering people fueled her journey to rebuild communities through social and economic change.
 In 2016 she began urban farming to teach children and communities the importance of organically growing their food as part of a sustainable lifestyle.

-Today, Mecca spends her time taking care of her family, writing, and enjoying life on her terms.
-She is living her purpose as a wellness coach, healing circle keeper, community outreach leader, and urban farmer.
-She is also a public speaker who promotes health and wellness as it relates to farming and the community.
-Mecca sees farming as our connection to our ancestors and a tool for healing from trauma in the communities she serves.
+Mecca spent her time caring for her family, writing, and living life on her own terms.
+As a wellness coach, healing circle keeper, community outreach leader, and urban farmer, she taught us that our health and wellness are deeply tied to farming and community.
+She showed us that stewarding the earth connects us to our ancestors and can help heal trauma in the communities she served.

 Marvin Yates